 Roofers put themselves in danger every time they go to work.
 Roofers work at high heights, and one wrong step can send them tumbling.
 They are also exposed to high temperatures during the summer, which can lead to heatstroke and exhaustion.
 Neither is ideal, especially when you’re 50+ feet in the air.

-Sanitation workers have a variety of conditions that makes their job unsafe.
+Sanitation workers have a variety of conditions that make their job unsafe.
 They work with heavy compactors that can crush limbs if they get caught in a machine, and constant lifting and twisting can lead to overexertion injuries.
-Often, garbage collectors ride on the side of the back of a moving vehicle, which can be extremely dangerous if they slip or lose their grip.
+Often, garbage collectors ride on the side or back of a moving vehicle, which can be extremely dangerous if they slip or lose their grip.

 Truck Drivers